A Simple Guide To Setting Up MIDI

+Setting up MIDI is more straight forward than it might seem.
 There seems to be some air of mystery surrounding MIDI.
 The fact is, it’s very simple.
-It’s just a messaging system!
+After all, it’s just a messaging system!
 You tell it what you want to do, and it does it!

 Nearly all electronic musical devices have MIDI inputs and outputs (I/O) All you need is an appropriate cable to connect them up.
 Some of the most up to date devices now have usb connections, so all you need is a usb lead plugged straight into the usb port of your computer.

 This is the back of my own keyboard, which is a just a set of keys.
 It doesn’t actually make any sounds and is therefore, useless without some form of MIDI connection.
 As you can see it has just one MIDI socket.
 MIDI OUT.
 (This means I can only send information out from my keyboard, and not receive any information back.)

 This is connected straight into my soundcard, which has a MIDI connection so the lead I use is a MIDI to MIDI lead.
 Looks like this.

 I use an Audiophile 2496 soundcard.
 It has a 9 pin connector on the card with a breakout lead for the MIDI connections.

 Some soundcards will have a Game Port or Joystick socket.

 This is a 15 pin D socket looks like this.

 If you have one of these, you will need a cable like this.

 This plugs into the 15 pin socket and leaves an extention for a Joystick, plus it has the MIDI in & out sockets.